 My easy pumpkin dip recipe is smooth, creamy, and bursting with cozy flavors.
 It’s a high-protein dip that tastes like a fall treat, and the best part is that it takes less than 15 minutes to make!

-I’m feeling all the fall recipes right now, like my stovetop cinnamon apples, apple and granola parfait, and easy fall yogurt bowls.
+I’m feeling all the fall recipes right now, like cinnamon apples cooked quickly on the stovetop, a quick apple and granola parfait, and easy fall yogurt bowls.
 If you’re looking for savory pumpkin recipes, we can’t get enough of these sausage balls with pumpkin and parmesan cheese!

 I don’t hate pumpkin, but I also don’t love it.
-I make a few of my favorite pumpkin recipes every year, and this high-protein pumpkin pie dip recipe is one of my favorites.
+I make a few of my favorite pumpkin recipes every year, and this high-protein pumpkin dip recipe is one of my favorites.
 It’s a high-protein, healthy snack that hits the spot when you’re craving a comforting, autumn meal with little effort.

 Pumpkin Dip Recipe